-We assessed each model's shoulder straps, waist belts, back panels, and suspension while focusing on support, anatomical conformation, and comfort.
+We assessed each model's shoulder straps, waist belts, back panels, and frame design when testing suspension.
+We assessed how supportive each backpack is, how well it conforms to different body shapes, and hows comfortable it is.
 The waist belt and shoulder straps are crucial factors to consider when picking a backpack.
 They have the most significant impact on a pack's comfort (or lack thereof).
 The majority of issues that bother new backpackers relate to these two areas.
-To test the selected models, we took them on multiple extended trips loaded with weights in the 25 to 55-pound range.
+To test the selected models, we took them on multiple extended trips loaded with weights from 25 to 55 pounds.

 Padded hip belts and shoulder straps are worth very little without a good suspension to go along with them.
-The system of compression straps, stays, and its internal structure controls how effectively the weight is transferred to the shoulder straps and waistbelt.
+A pack's suspension is its frame system.
+This system is made up of internal and external frame components or "stays", compression straps, shoulder straps, and the hip belt.
+Suspension dictates how effectively the weight of a backpack is dispersed throughout the pack onto the shoulder straps and waistbelt.
 The frame is what ensures the load from the pack body is supported by the waist belt and your hips.
 We also note how well each pack transfers the weight to the front of the shoulder straps rather than the top, so your shoulders don't get crushed.

 The hip belt tends to be one of the main contributors to a comfortable pack, especially a well-loaded one.
-Some are light and relatively soft, while others swivel and/or are well-padded and rigid to carry heavy loads.
-Some packs, like the Granite Gear Blaze 60 and Osprey Aether 65, allow the foam padding of the waistbelt to extend out to fit larger waist sizes.
+Some are light and relatively soft, while others swivel and are well-padded yet rigid to carry heavy loads.
+Some packs, like the Granite Gear Blaze 60, Gregory Baltoro 65, and Osprey Aether 65, allow the foam padding of the waistbelt to extend out to fit larger waist sizes.

 Trampoline or Suspended Suspension System